aleckwalker/publicprojects/README.md

 # publicprojects
-Here are some projects I have created for fun that I hope vieweres will find interesting or useful.
+Here are some projects I have created for fun that I hope vieweres will find interesting and useful.
 Questions, implementation challenges, comments? email me: alecwalker (at) alumni.gsb.stanford.edu

 <b>CoW (Coffee on Wednesdays)</b> is an app that lets you automate scheduling mass 1-on-1 meetings within a community to foster deeper platonic personal connections.
 Worked really well with business school students meeting up at a campus coffee shop, and worked pretty well with a remote team during the COVID-19 pandemic meeting up on video calls.
 Kind of like Doodle and Calendly combined, but nobody has to leave their email client to access.